authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

     Beware that the ``Content-Length`` returned by a ``HEAD`` is still the same as would be returned by the ``GET`` equivalent.
     In any case, if you opt for the file synchronization solution as mentioned earlier, you would have to make it call one of these operations depending on the type of change detected.
     If you opt for the distributed file system, you would need a file monitoring solution to detect changes and make such calls.
-  * **Embedded file monitoring threads**: it is possible to enable file monitoring threads embedded in AuthZForce Server.
+  * **Embedded file monitoring threads**: it is possible to enable file monitoring threads embedded in AuthzForce Server.
     These threads check for changes to the local data directory periodically, and synchronize the cache automatically.
 This feature is disabled by default.
     To enable it, change the value of the parameter ``org.ow2.authzforce.domains.sync.interval`` to a strictly positive integer in the webapp context configuration file ``/etc/tomcat8/Catalina/localhost/authzforce-ce.xml``.